Toronto Ontario, Canada Travel Guide

 Panoramic views of the Dundas Canyon and Hamilton.
 Nearby waterfalls Webster's Falls and Tew's Falls are worth exploring.

-Sandbanks Provincial Park is famous for its massive sand dunes and beaches on Lake Ontario.
+Sandbanks Provincial Park is famous for its massive sand dunes and shores on Lake Ontario.
 Muskoka offers a classic Canadian "cottage country" experience.

 Discover Ontario'the rich heritage of and cultural offerings beyond Toronto.

 Old Fort Erie marks a War of 1812 battle, with living history demonstrations.
-Upper Canada Village depicts 19th-century rural life through a living history museum.
+Upper Canada Village depicts 19th-century rural life through a a look into the past museum.

 Stratford Festival, a classical theatre festival focused on Shakespearean works.
 Shaw Event in Niagara-on-the-Lake, celebrating George Bernard Shaw and contemporaries.